Barber Extracting a Tooth

 Barber Extracting a Tooth is an oil-on-panel genre painting by Adriaen van Ostade, dated ca. 1630–1635, now in the Kunsthistorisches Museum in Vienna, Austria.

-It shows a village barber pulling out a villager's tooth.
+It shows a village barber surgeon pulling out a villager's tooth.
 Typically for the artist, the scene is illuminated from a window on the left, whilst the right remains in shadow.
 A set of scissors on the wall refers to the man's trade as a barber.